matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ### Create L2 counter contract

-1. In the `contracts/` folder (create it if necessary), remove any existing contracts and create a new file `Counter.sol`.
+1. In the `contracts/` folder, remove any existing contracts and create a new file `Counter.sol`.

 This contract contains the address of the governance contract deployed previously on layer 1, and an incrementable counter which can only be invoked by the governance contract.